 Never carry lots of money around when on private tours or city tours, only have enough for the duration of the tour and if you are eating out after.
-There are pickpockets everywhere in the world.

 Book as many private tours before travelling to ensure they are not booked out when you get there.

 It rains!
 Simple as that.
 However, when you are in Washington the little bit of rain (ok a lot at times) goes unnoticed.

 There are two climate zones; mild and humid summer days, west of the Cascades with temps of 26 degrees Celsius, winter days with temps of 8 degrees and lots of cloud cover and fog.
 The east of the state has ‘warm’ summers and ‘cool ‘winters and there is more rain on this side than the west